decentralized-identity/did-common-java/README.md

 ## Information

-This is a work-in-progress implementation of the DID Core specification:
+This is an implementation of the DID Core specification:

  - [Decentralized Identifiers v1.0](https://w3c.github.io/did-core/)

-Not ready for production use!
-Use at your own risk!
-Pull requests welcome.

 ## Maven